-The REVERDY range proposes feeds offering an optimal coverage of requirements of all these elements, regardless of the age or the activity of your horse.
+The REVERDY range proposes feeds offering an optimal coverage of minerals and vitamins requirements regardless of the age or the activity of your horse.

 Calcium and phosphorus